Krayorn/blog/src/content/blog/role-playing-game-organization-scenario.md

 ---
-title: 'Organizing an 18 player Pirate Role Playing Game - Part 1: Scenario'
+title: 'Organizing an 18-player Pirate Role Playing Game - Part 1: Scenario'
 description: 'How I designed the factions, puzzles, and story for a pirate roleplaying game blending murder mystery, escape room, and tabletop RPG.'
 pubDate: 2026-01-04
 tags: ["RPG"]